jonathanlamar/case-scraper/README.md

 cases in Denver and surrounding counties.
 This readme should serve as a user guide for anyone who wishes to use it.

+**WARNING:** This repo is being moved to a public github repo located [here](https://github.com/jonathanlamar/case-scraper) for ease of sharing outside of Denver DSA.
+This copy of the project will no longer be maintained.

 ## Dependencies

 ### Service account certificate